 In carrying out any project supported by the Water Quality Improvement Grant, the grant recipient must comply with the provisions of all the enactments, statutory provisions and other laws operating in Northern Ireland including, but not restricted to, those relating to planning, nature conservation, pollution, access, equal opportunities, fair employment and health and safety.
-European law, where applicable should also be followed.
-In cases of non-compliance, the Department reserves the right to suspend, defer, withhold or claw back any or all of the payments and/or require the grant recipient to repay part or all the financial assistance.
+In cases of non-compliance, the Department reserves the right to suspend, defer, withhold or claw back any or all of the payments and/ or require the grant recipient to repay part or all the financial assistance.
 Details of NIEA authorisations which may be required are found in Annex 1 of this document.